How much does a funeral cost?

 - Book online: Arrange for everything you can online as research suggests you’ll end up with more competitive costs.

 - Cremation versus burial: You’ll want to be laid to rest in the way you prefer, so opt for a burial if that’s what you’d like.
-However, if you’re like two-thirds of Australians, you might prefer a cremation over burial.
-A cremation is reasonably cheaper than a burial with expenses such as certificates and cremation fees averaging just over $1,000.
+However, cremations generally cost less, which is why they have become more popular in recent years.

 Ways to pay for your funeral